chanyingchi/moveEco_lab/contact/index.md

 I am happy to connect with anyone with a passion for animal movement and birds.
 I strive to support students with different career goals, in academia, conservation, industry, and beyond.

+**PhD**
+We are recruiting a PhD student on movement ecology of urban animals to join us in August 2027 or January 2028!
+Click [here] for more details.

 **Undergraduates**
 We welcome NTU undergrads interested our research themes to join for a URECA project or a Final Year Project.
 Interested students please send an email with your CV that describe your background and interests to the lab PI Ginny Chan.